-- Dental caries is the most common condition in adults worldwide; more than 90% of US adults are affected by dental caries, and an estimated 26% have untreated dental caries. - Untreated dental caries can lead to serious infections and tooth loss. - Untreated periodontitis can contribute to destruction of tissues that support the teeth and is the leading cause of tooth loss in older adults. - In the US, oral health disparities are shaped by unequally affordable and accessible dental care and other disadvantages related to social determinants of health (eg, living in a rural area). - Dental caries and periodontitis disproportionately affect persons living in poverty; Asian, Black, Hispanic/ Latino, Native American/Alaska Native, and Native Hawaiian/Pacific Islander adults; pregnant persons; adults with disabilities; older adults; adults living in rural and urban underserved areas; adults without insurance or with public insurance; and adults experiencing homelessness.
+- Dental caries is a common chronic condition of childhood; in 2011 in the US, more than 50% of children aged 6 to 11 years had dental caries in primary teeth and 17% had caries in permanent teeth. - Developmental defects in teeth, inadequate salivary composition or flow, frequent intake of dietary sugars (in foods and beverages), suboptimal fluoride exposure, and oral hygiene practices (eg, lack of tooth brushing and flossing) can increase susceptibility to dental caries. - In the US, oral health disparities are shaped by unequally affordable and accessible dental care and other disadvantages related to social determinants of health (eg, living in a rural area or immigration status). - Dental caries disproportionately affects persons living in poverty; Asian, Black, Hispanic/Latino, Native American/ Alaska Native, and Native Hawaiian/Pacific Islander children and adolescents; children with special health care needs; children experiencing homelessness; children living in urban or rural underserved areas; and children with public insurance or without insurance.